 Currently, the DRCOG region is designated as a maintenance area for carbon monoxide (CO) and particulate matter equal to and less than 10 microns in aerodynamic diameter (PM10).
-The CO and PM10 conformity determination, last adopted on April 16, 2014 by the DRCOG Board, is being updated concurrently with this document.
+The CO and PM10 conformity determination is being updated concurrently with this document.